maharmstone/ntfs-efi/README.md

 ntfs-efi
 ---------

-btrfs-efi is an NTFS filesystem driver for EFI.
+ntfs-efi is an NTFS filesystem driver for EFI.
 It is intended for use with the free Windows bootloader [Quibble](https://github.com/maharmstone/quibble), but you should be able to use it for anything EFI-related.